 - Functional recovery after nervous system injury or disease.

-Dr. Gillian Muir is acting dean of the Western College of Veterinary Medicine (WCVM) for a one-year term (July 1, 2020, to June 30, 2021).
-Dr. Muir is a professor in the WCVM’s Department of Veterinary Biomedical Sciences and served as the department's head before her appointment as acting dean.
+Dr. Gillian Muir is interim dean of the Western College of Veterinary Medicine (WCVM) for a one-year term (July 1, 2020, to June 30, 2021).
+Dr. Muir is a professor in the WCVM’s Department of Veterinary Biomedical Sciences and served as the department's head before her appointment as interim dean.

 Dr. Muir received her Doctor of Veterinary Medicine (DVM) degree at the WCVM in 1988 and completed a PhD degree in neuroscience at the University of British Columbia.